EPCCed/git-github-travis-lab/README.md

 Enable your repository on Travis CI
 -----------------------------------

-Now, you need to tell Travis CI to check for changes in your repository, so click on your name on the top-right of the Travis CI page and select **Accounts**.
+Now, you need to tell Travis CI to check for changes in your repository, so click on your name on the top-right of the Travis CI page and select **Settings**.

-This will take you to a page, https://travis-ci.org/profile/USERNAME, which shows a list of your GitHub repositories that Travis CI knows about.
+This will take you to a page, https://travis-ci.org/account/repositories, which shows a list of your GitHub repositories that Travis CI knows about.

 If you cannot see `USERNAME/git-gitlab-travis-lab`, then click the **Sync account** button which tells Travis CI to check your current repositories on GitHub.